leek6/Remote-control-protocol/README.md

 ```

 ### Get temperature, location
-Change method of get temperature or location infomation in function responsePacket(Info info, packet req)
+In function *responsePacket(packet req)*, change method of get temperature or location infomation
 ``` Java
 //------------------------------------------------------ get temperature & location when use
 	byte in_currentTemp = 0;	//internal temperature